 Originally a Methodist church built in 1890.
 On May 4, 1964 title was registered as being purchased for \$600 by the Society of Saint John the Evangelist (SSJE) from Harold Cooper, William Goheen and Ray Brunson as trustees of the Barkway Methodist Church.
 The Cowley Fathers of the SSJE who resided in Bracebridge, had begun their work in the remote community of Lewisham, and were continuing their services here in Barkway.
 Today Lewisham is a ghost town.
-The original Church of the Holy Manger of Barkway had its beginnings from a re-constructed hewn pine background it was appropriate that the church including the present day one, would be called the Holy Manger.
+The original Church of the Holy Manger of Barkway had its beginnings from a re-constructed hewn pine log building that had been a homestead, hay barn and a sheepfold.
+(This building is now gone.)
+With this background it was appropriate that the church including the present day one, would be called the Holy Manger.
 The name of the small church at Barkway is unique, as is the altar which is in the shape of a manger.
 On January 26, 1965 title was transferred from the Society of Saint John the Evangelist to the Incorporated Synod of the Diocese of Algoma (Anglican) for \$1.00.
 Holy Manger Anglican church continues today under the mission church of St. James Church, Gravenhurst.
 Services are the first and third Sunday of each month during the summer months and the first Sunday of the month during the winter.